Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 5) Some documentation has been completed throughout development as shown in readme although further and detail documentation is required

+### Responding to feedback from previous projects

 I have taken the following actions in response to feedback:

 1) Because I am partially colour-blind, I've had to build this project using a tool called (WebAIM)[] to aid me in checking contrast ratio.
 I continue to use alternative text, however I have also made the following adjustments to my Coolers template.
-The adjustments pass all validator tests:
+The adjustments pass all validator tests and can be found in the Design section:

 - Answer Buttons: Background: #9A6A4C, text: #FFFFFF
 ![678px ratio](/assets/testing/contrast-ratio-a.png